Search models, users, collections, and posts

 • Private use according to the model license.

-• Commercial use (sales/shop/production) only with a corresponding commercial license membership.
+• Commercial use (sales/shop/production) only with an appropriate commercial license membership.

-• Stringing: Slightly lower temperature + check retraction/travel.
+• Stringing: Lower temperature slightly + check retraction/travel.

-• Elephant’s foot: Reduce first layer flow/temperature or use elephant’s foot compensation.
+• Elephant's foot: Reduce first layer flow/temperature or use Elephant-Foot Compensation.

 • Connector too tight: Check calibration/flow, do not scale; if necessary, lightly sand.

-My Setup – for better overview and as a transparent insight into my current equipment.
-This is how my personal work and technology setup presents itself.
+My Setup – for a better overview and as a transparent insight into my current equipment.
+This is how my personal work and technology setup is presented.

 (0/1000)